 John Wierman, Committee Chair

-Tak Igusa (Professor of Civil Engineering)
+Tak Igusa (Professor of Civil & Systems Engineering)

-Any student receiving summer funding from the Duncan Fund is required to register for summer research (to prevent the Duncan Fund, and the student, from paying FICA taxes).
+Any graduate student receiving summer funding from the Duncan Fund is required to register for summer research (to prevent the Duncan Fund, and the student, from paying FICA taxes).

 Duncan Funds may not be paid to a student for any period in which the student is funded by another source.